Is intermittent fasting good for you?

 “A 27-year-old male patient fasted under supervision for 382 days and has subsequently maintained his normal weight.
 Prolonged fasting in this patient had no ill-effects.”

-The human body is highly resilient, and Angus’s experience paved the way for new research on fasting in an era where obesity and chronic disease rates continue to rise.
+The human body is highly resilient, and Angus’s experience of fasting without adverse side effects paved the way for new research on fasting in an era where obesity and chronic disease rates continue to rise.

-Both groups also improved blood pressure, blood glucose, and waist circumference.
+Both groups also improved markers of heart disease, such as blood pressure, blood glucose (blood sugar levels), and waist circumference.
 But again, no significant differences between the groups were observed.

 - Angus Barbieri was one of the first documented extended fasts, and its success paved the way for future research in the area.